T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

 \section{Method}

-In this section, previous works are briefly discussed in Sec.~\ref{sec:preliminaries}.
-Then, the proposed \ours pre-training strategy is demonstrated in Sec.~\ref{sec:t-mae}.
-Eventually, the window-based sparse cross-attention (WCA) module is elaborated in Sec.~\ref{sec:wca}.
+We first briefly discuss important preliminaries in Sec.~\ref{sec:preliminaries} from previous works although they mainly focus on the single-frame setting.
+To incorporate historical frames, we build up our framework as in Fig.~\ref{fig:pipeline}.
+The key component of the framework, \ourBackbone, is introduced in~\ref{sec:pipeline}.
+Then, the proposed \ours pre-training strategy is described in Sec.~\ref{sec:t-mae} and the corresponding windowed sparse cross-attention (WCA) module is elaborated in Sec.~\ref{sec:siamwca}.